 Transliteration:( Yaaa aiyuhan naasut taqoo Rabbakumul lazee khalaqakum min nafsinw waahidatinw wa khalaqa minhaa zawjahaa wa bas sa minhumaa rijaalan kaseeranw wa nisaaa'aa; wattaqul laahallazee tasaaa 'aloona bihee wal arhaam; innal laaha kaana 'alaikum Raqeeba )

-1. By "fear" is meant that the disbelievers should accept faith and the believers should abstain from sins and engage in doing good deeds.
-Piety is of many types, while in the word "mankind" both the believers and non-believers are included, not jinns as they are not addressed here.
+By "fear," it is meant that disbelievers should accept faith, while believers should abstain from sins and engage in good deeds.
+Piety comes in many forms, and the term "mankind" encompasses both believers and non-believers, excluding jinns, who are not addressed here.

-2. By this is meant that the entire mankind is created as the progeny of Hazrat Adam (May Allah be pleased with him) and Bibi Hawa (May Allah be pleased with her).
-However, Bibi Hawa (May Allah be pleased with her) was created from the body of Hazrat Adam without sperm.
-It should be remembered that many worms come from the body of a man but, they cannot be regarded as his offspring or children.
-Just as the head of the house is responsible for the household, likewise mankind too is the responsibility of one person and he is Hazrat Adam (May Allah be pleased with him).
+This indicates that all of mankind is created as the progeny of Hazrat Adam (may Allah be pleased with him) and Bibi Hawa (may Allah be pleased with her).
+Bibi Hawa (may Allah be pleased with her) was created from the body of Hazrat Adam without sperm.
+It should be noted that while many worms may emerge from a man’s body, they cannot be considered his offspring or children.
+Just as the head of a household is responsible for their family, Hazrat Adam (may Allah be pleased with him) is responsible for all mankind.

-3. In this verse there is a slight hint that every human being should work for the betterment of his fellow beings because all human beings are branches of one tree i.e. they are the flowers and fruit of one tree.
-Hence, no Muslim should show pride in respect of race and nationality because all nations are one.
+This verse subtly suggests that every human being should work for the betterment of their fellow beings, as all humanity is interconnected—branches of one tree, representing the flowers and fruits of that tree.
+Therefore, no Muslim should take pride in their race or nationality, as all nations are ultimately one.

 1. O mankind!
 Have Taqwa of your Lord, Who created you from a single person, and from him He created his mate, and from them both He created many men and women, and have Taqwa of Allah through Whom you demand your mutual (rights), and revere the wombs.
 Surely, Allah is always watching over you.